Bira/octopus-carnival/_posts/2018-10-10-elder-scrolls-others.md

 pretty much exactly.

 Khajit hail from the tropical region of Elsweyr (pronounced "Elsewhere").
-This province is about equally split into an inland expanse or arid badlands, and a lush coastal region criss-crossed by extensive river basins.
+This province is about equally split into an inland expanse of arid badlands, and a lush coastal region criss-crossed by extensive river basins.
 The former is inhabited by fierce nomadic warriors, the later by sugar cane plantation owners, farm workers, and urban merchants.
 Those plantations produce Moon Sugar, the